-[Updated Feb 2022] Many tax filers are now seeing messages on their IRS2Go and WMR app that confirms their tax returns are going to take longer than normal to process.
+Many tax filers are now seeing messages on their IRS2Go and WMR app that confirm their tax returns are going to take longer than normal to process.
 Tax Topic 152, which just alludes to ongoing and potential processing delays, has not provided much help.

-The IRS also announced that early filers claiming the CTC and EITC credits, and hence subject to the PATH freeze, will need also see delays until March 1st to receive refund direct deposits.
+The IRS also announced that early filers claiming the CTC and EITC credits, and hence subject to the PATH freeze (lifted on Feb 16th), will only see refund payments and direct deposits from late February.

 I will continue to monitor/update readers on refund payments, processing delays and you can subscribe here or via the following options to get the latest news.